6ym6n/ML-AHP/README.md

 # ML-AHP
 A Hybrid Decision-Making System Combining Machine Learning and AHP for Criteria Evaluation and Prioritization

-Since you're using **Vite** for the frontend, I'll update the README to reflect that.
-Here's the revised version:

 # ML-AHP: Machine Learning Analytic Hierarchy Process

 ML-AHP combines Machine Learning techniques with the Analytic Hierarchy Process (AHP) to enhance decision-making by automating the weighting of criteria and ranking of alternatives.